This article was originally published on January 30, 2019.

 Well-designed signage allows customers to comfortably order food and beverages, find their way around the space, learn about your brand and products, and even share your space with social media followers.

-There are an endless number of options these days: painstakingly handcrafted signs painted by professional artists, tried-and-true chalkboard signs, high-tech LED screens that show high-res photos of products, and the trendy letter boards of 2018.
+There are endless options these days: painstakingly handcrafted signs painted by professional artists, tried-and-true chalkboard signs, high-tech LED screens that show high-res photos of products, and the trendy letter boards of 2018.

-Experts in sign manufacturing, interior design, and running a café have shared their wisdom with Fresh Cup on the best way to ensure your café communicates the message that you want customers to receive.
+We talked to experts in sign manufacturing, interior design, and people who run cafés on the best way to ensure your café communicates the message you want customers to receive.

 Looking for a Sign